 Pin all the way around and sew a 1/8″ seam all around the pillow.
 This will hold it in place while you attach the binding.

 Now you can bind the pillow as you would a quilt.
 Cut (2) 2.5″ strips and sew them together using a diagonal seam.
 Press in half lengthwise.
 Line up the raw edges and sew around the pillow.
 It will look like this:

 I hand stitched the binding – I think it looks nicer.
 It would be hard to machine sew it and get it to look good.
 It only takes a few minutes – put on a good TV show while you stitch 🙂

 Insert your pillow and you’re finished!!

 I can’t say how much I love the pillow – even the back is adorable!!
 My daughter was trying to talk me into making one with a truck.
 I ran out of time!

-Just visit our website and shop for all your favorite products at 30% off!
-And spend $25 after discounts and received FREE SHIPPING too!
+Just visit our website and shop for all your favorite products and SAVE with FREE SHIPPING!

 a Rafflecopter giveaway